 If you're here because you Googled "State Dependent Memory" and are wanting to learn more about this interesting new concept, you've came to the right place!

 It’s no secret that alcohol can have a big effect on our memories.
-Too much alcohol can cause a “blackout,” in which our memories seem to be completely wiped forever.
-The only way you’ll have a clue about what happened on your big night out is if someone tells you.
+Too much alcohol can cause something called a “blackout,” in which your memories seem to be completely wiped forever.
+The only way you’ll have a clue about what horrendous things you might've said on your big night out is if someone tells you.

 But did you know that some people can retrieve memories they made while they were drunk...by drinking?